Nelbert442/dero-golang-pool/README.md

 	},

 	"api": {
-		"enabled": true,			// Set api enabled to true, self-hosted api, or false, not hosted "purgeOnly": false,			// Set api to purgeOnly mode which will just call purge functions and not collect stats "purgeInterval": "10m",		// Set purge interval (for both purgeOnly and normal stats collections) of stale stats "listen": "0.0.0.0:8082",	// Set bind address and port for api "statsCollectInterval": "5s",	// Set interval for stats collection to run "hashrateWindow": "1m",		// Fast hashrate estimation window for each miner from its' shares "hashrateLargeWindow": "3h",	// Long and precise hashrate from shares "luckWindow": [64, 128, 256],	// Collect stats for shares/diff ratio for this number of blocks "payments": 30,				// Max number of payments to display in frontend "blocks": 50				// Max number of blocks to display in frontend },
+		"enabled": true,				// Set api enabled to true, self-hosted api, or false, not hosted "purgeOnly": false,				// Set api to purgeOnly mode which will just call purge functions and not collect stats "purgeInterval": "10m",			// Set purge interval (for both purgeOnly and normal stats collections) of stale stats "listen": "0.0.0.0:8082",		// Set bind address and port for api [Note: poolAddr/api/* (stats, blocks, etc. defined in api.go)]
+		"statsCollectInterval": "5s",	// Set interval for stats collection to run "hashrateWindow": "10m",		// Fast hashrate estimation window for each miner from its' shares "hashrateLargeWindow": "3h",	// Long and precise hashrate from shares "luckWindow": [64, 128, 256],	// Collect stats for shares/diff ratio for this number of blocks "payments": 30,					// Max number of payments to display in frontend "blocks": 50					// Max number of blocks to display in frontend },

 	"redis": {
-		"enabled": true,            // Set redis enabled to true, utilized, or false, not utilized "host": "172.28.89.248",    // Set address to reach redis db over "port": 6379,               // Set port to append to host "password": "",             // Set password for db access "DB": 0                     // Set index of db
+		"enabled": true,            // Set redis enabled to true, utilized, or false, not utilized "host": "127.0.0.1",    	// Set address to reach redis db over "port": 6379,               // Set port to append to host "password": "",             // Set password for db access "DB": 0                     // Set index of db